World 1-1: Execution

 At the start of World 1-1, the player controls Mario to immediately encounter a slowly approaching Goomba.
 According to 1UP.com, it is likely that this first enemy will kill a novice player, even though the enemy can easily be avoided by jumping over it.
 As very little progress is lost, the player learns from defeat and can try again.
 Past this Goomba comes an arrangement of blocks, a few of which are colored in gold.
 Bumping one of them from below releases a coin.
 According to Miyamoto, seeing a coin come out will "make [the player] happy" and want to repeat the action.
 Doing so for the second gold-colored block makes a Mushroom come out as a surprise power-up.
 The player has learned from the Goomba that mushroom-shaped beings are bad, so perhaps the player tries to avoid the power-up Mushroom, but the corridor of blocks foils escape.
 Touching the Mushroom makes Mario grow in size and strength, another positive reinforcement.

 Next comes a series of four vertical warp pipe obstacles that must be jumped over.
 Each has a different height, subtly teaching the player that holding the jump button longer makes a higher jump.
-When encountering variously-sized pits, the player may discover how to use the button for running, because running makes a bigger jump across the pits.
-Furthermore, Miyamoto ensured that some pits have floors and can be simply jumped out of instead of killing Mario and forcing the replay of the entire level.
+When encountering variously-sized pits, the player may discover how to use the button for running, because running allows for bigger jumps across the pits.
+Furthermore, Miyamoto ensured that some pits in World 1-1 have floors and can be simply jumped out of, instead of killing Mario and forcing a replay of the entire level.

 World 1-1 includes a few secrets that players can discover by replaying, such as a pipe leading to a bonus room and a hidden block containing a 1-up.
 The pipe also skips much of the level, to expedite the experienced players.

 Reception

 World 1-1 has been cited as one of the most iconic video game levels, described by Chris Kerr of Gamasutra as "legendary".
 Boston Blake of Game Rant rated it among the best opening levels in video games for having "ignited a love for gaming in the hearts of gamers around the world", and Jon Irwin of Paste Magazine described it as a "master-class in teaching players how to play".

 Jeremy Parish of 1UP.com stated that "much of the game's success arose from the fact that it equipped players with the tools to master it from the very beginning."
-Almost all mechanics subsequently introduced in the game are variations of those in World 1-1, and the first levels of later Mario games (such as Super Mario Bros.
-3) also expand upon them.
-Parish described it as "the most widely imitated, referenced, and parodied single level of a video game".
+Almost all mechanics introduced throughout the game are based on those in World 1-1, and the first levels of Mario sequels (such as Super Mario Bros.
+3) expand them further.
+He described it as "the most widely imitated, referenced, and parodied single level of a video game".
+Regarding the Super Mario Bros. theme, he called World 1-1 an "elegant fusion of sound, music, and action".